Synthetixio/synthetix-v3/packages/synthetix-main/docs/index.md

   function getMinLiquidityRatio() external view returns (uint256)
   ```

+external;

-returns the liquidity ratio cap for delegation of liquidity by pools to markets
+returns the liquidity ratio cap for delegation of liquidity by p

 ### PoolCreated